 Wanna ace your finals?
 Smart scientists say do this.

-During finals week, many of us feel like malnourished zombies
+During finals week, many of us feel like malnourished

 clawing our way to the last day of school.